How to Set Up a Captive Portal Using pfSense

 To upload an image click on the file manager tab in the captive portal settings.
 In order for files to be used by the portal they must have a prefix of "captiveportal-" in the filename.

 You can then reference the files using standard HTML image tags.
-To see an example download the HTML page with an image link I created.
+To see an example download the HTML page with an image link I created below.

 Other settings and Performance Hints